mwenge/tempest/atari_build/README.md

 ```

 That is, we need it to recognize that `SCLEVEL` is a global value that is two bytes long and so requires the `8D` opcode
-for the `STA' operation rather than the `85` opcode, which is `STA' for a single-byte value.
+for the `STA` operation rather than the `85` opcode, which is `STA' for a single-byte value.

 It recognises it correctly in the previous line:
 ```